A handheld for the tiny gaps between everything else.

 My first real gaming memory is ridiculously specific.

 A dark fall evening in 1999.
 We were visiting friends of my parents, they had a Nintendo 64, and we were allowed to poke around Super Mario 64 — mostly the spooky Boo level.
 I barely accomplished anything.
 I just wandered, listened to the soundtrack, and soaked up the atmosphere like a six-year-old who’d discovered a secret room in the world.
-That’s when games stopped being “levels” and started being places.
+That’s when games I ralised gaming was about sicorvering eand explorig places.
+Probably why I and peple all arround the world love the The Legend of Zelda series so much.

 A few years later it was the N64 greatest hits: Mario Kart 64, Super Mario 64, and Ocarina of Time.
 Zelda didn’t even need me holding the controller — watching someone else play was enough.
-The game felt huge.
-The world felt real.
+The game felt huge, real and magic.

+Then handhelds happened.
 First: a borrowed purple Game Boy Color and Pokémon Crystal.
 I still remember the Johto music.
 I beat the Elite Four with a Golduck after what felt like thirty failed attempts and an absurd amount of leveling.
-Then a borrowed Game Boy Advance and Rayman — not a “big” game, but the soundtrack and the feel of it stuck.
+Then a borrowed Game Boy Advance and Rayman and I lovd the enivroment and the soundtrack of it.
 I’ve wanted to revisit it for years.

 My first own handheld was a first-gen Nintendo DS with Super Mario 64 DS.
 I’ll die on this hill: the remake improved on the original in a bunch of ways, and the clamshell format made it feel like I could carry an entire world anywhere.
 Later it was Metroid Prime Hunters and GoldenEye: Rogue Agent.
 And Zelda kept haunting me.
 I remember craving that fold-shut convenience while thinking about Ocarina of Time.
 There were even early internet videos claiming it was running on a DS — fake, obviously, but I still went down the rabbit hole trying to figure out if the hardware could technically pull it off.